Table of Contents

 Key contributions of this platform:

-1. Addressing The Need for AI Catastrophic Risk Management: AI systems are rapidly approaching capabilities that could enable unprecedented harms if misused or if they behave in unintended ways.
+- Addressing The Need for AI Catastrophic Risk Management: AI systems are rapidly approaching capabilities that could enable unprecedented harms if misused or if they behave in unintended ways.
 From enabling sophisticated cyberattacks to potentially assisting with the development of biological weapons, these catastrophic risks demand specialized risk management approaches.
-Building on work such as the International AI Safety Report and Frontier AI Risk Management Framework (co-authored by Shanghai AI Lab and Concordia AI), the platform implements comprehensive evaluation across multiple risk domains including cyberattacks, biological risks, chemical risks, and loss-of-control.
-For each risk domain, we introduce at least three capability benchmarks and three safety benchmarks to deliver a quantitative and standardized assessment of each model's risk profile.
+Building on work such as the International AI Safety Report and Frontier AI Risk Management Framework (co-authored by Shanghai AI Lab and Concordia AI), the platform implements comprehensive evaluation under Risk Index v2.0 across five potential catastrophic risk domains: cyber offense, biological risks, chemical risks, harmful manipulation, and loss-of-control.
+For each risk domain, we introduce multiple capability and safety benchmarks to deliver a multi-dimensional quantitative assessment of each model's risk profile.

 Platform Functions